 A global leader in fast-moving consumer goods needed to reinvent key decision-making processes for the entire company in only three months.
 This imperative stemmed from a reorganization initiative that would require the creation of a new structure of governance.

-Over the first quarter of 2019, the 50 top leaders of the organization transformed the key governance structure of the organization.
+Over the first quarter, the 50 top leaders of the organization transformed the key governance structure of the organization.
 Simultaneously, the group set to instill key principles to establish the necessary culture in terms of transformation.

 Participants learned to re-establish individual accountability, abandon strictly functional points of view and behaviors, encourage risk-taking without fear of negative consequences in one’s career, declare breakdowns, and think from the future rather than by comparison with the past.
 As a result, these leaders executed the design in a collaborative, cross-functional, cross-geographical manner in record time.